-Krystal Tunnicliffe works at the Guildhall School of Music and Drama and the Guildford School of Acting, and is a Britten-Pears Young Artist.
+Krystal Tunnicliffe works at the Guildhall School of Music and Drama, and is a Britten-Pears Young Artist.
 Most recently, she was the repetiteur/orchestral pianist for NI Opera/Lyric Theatre Belfast’s production of Sweeney Todd.

 Whilst at the Guildhall, Krystal participated in concerts curated by Iain Burnside, Richard Jackson, Eugene Asti, Jane Manning and Emanuele Moris, and masterclasses with Graham Johnson, Malcolm Martineau, Martin Katz, Gordon Back, Julian Milford, Sholto Kynoch, and Jan Willeme Neleke.
 In 2017, Krystal attended the Franz-Schubert-Institut in Baden bei Wien, Austria, where she worked with Roger Vignoles, Andreas Schmidt, Julius Drake, Helmut Deutsch, Robert Holl, Wolfram Rieger, Birgid Steinberger, and Elly Ameling.